 Promotion of the profession through the City Building of the Year Awards and our initiative to position London as a ‘Global Hub’ for architecture.

 Current projects and key activities:

-Publication and promotion of our acclaimed new book " The Livery halls of the City of London" The granting of a Royal Charter by Her Majesty the Queen
+Publication and promotion of our acclaimed new book " The Livery halls of the City of London" The granting of a Royal Charter by Her Late Majesty Queen Elizabeth II

 Establishment of an independent Charity, Temple Bar Trust, to lease and manage ‘the Architectural Gateway to the City,’ Temple Bar in Paternoster Square, next to St Paul’s Cathedral.